-The sermon on the plain seems a bit harsher, which brings us neatly to today's reading, "But to you who are listening I say: Love your enemies, do good to those who hate you."
+Last week, we heard the beginning of the Sermon on the Plain and found that it contains good news and bad news, and that brings us to today's reading, "But to you who are listening I say: Love your enemies, do good to those who hate you."
 (6:27).

 Loving our enemies is just so far removed from what most people in the world do.
-So far removed from what we'd like to do.
+And for that matter, so far removed from what we'd like to do.